avaansh07-ux/Robo-Advising-Portfolio-Optimizer/README.md

 ---

-# 📈 Robo-Advising Portfolio Optimization System
+# 📈 Robo-Advising Portfolio Optimizer

 This project builds an end-to-end pipeline for creating an optimized equity portfolio from North American stocks.
 It filters a universe of tickers, scores the valid ones, and runs a constrained optimization to find the portfolio size and weights that generate the highest return.